 - Video Resolution: 720p, 1080p

-The EOS Rebel T7 is the most compact and capable sleek entry-level DSLR by Canon.
+The EOS Rebel T7 <- Affiliate Link 🙂 is the most compact and capable sleek entry-level DSLR by Canon.
 It features not only versatile imaging capabilities but also a helpful feature-set.
-It incorporates a 24.1MP APS-C CMOS sensor along with a DIGIC 4+ image processor to produces high-resolution and clearer stills with a flexible native sensitivity range from ISO 100-6400 and reduced noise.
+It incorporates a 24.1MP APS-C CMOS sensor and a DIGIC 4+ image processor to produce high-resolution and clearer stills with a flexible native sensitivity range from ISO 100-6400 and reduced noise.
 The sensitivity range can be further expanded to ISO 12800 for photographing in low-light situations.

 The sensor and processor also combine to provide speed throughout the camera system as well.
-Due to them, this camera can afford shooting up to 3 fps shooting which suits photographing moving subjects.
+This camera can afford shooting up to 3 fps shooting, which suits photographing moving subjects.
 Full HD 1080p video recording at 30 fps is also possible.
-For working in a variety of lighting conditions, the can be further expanded to ISO 12800 to benefit photographing in low-light situations.
+Working in a variety of lighting conditions can be further expanded to ISO 12800 to benefit photographing in low-light situations.

-To benefit shooting there is a 9-point AF system as well which incorporates a single center cross-type AF point for enhanced accuracy and speed in mixed and low-contrast lighting conditions.
-It also has contrast-detection which offers refined autofocus precision in live view.
+There is a 9-point AF system as well, which incorporates a single center cross-type AF point for enhanced accuracy and speed in mixed and low-contrast lighting conditions.
+It also has contrast-detection, which offers refined autofocus precision in live view.
 The focusing system also features an AI Servo AF mechanism for faster tracking.
-However, the drawback is that this autofocusing is not available for recording videos
+However, the drawback is that this autofocusing is not available for recording videos.

-Coming onto Body Design this camera sports a large 3.0″ 920k-dot LCD monitor which provides a bright means for both live view shooting and image playback.
+Coming onto Body Design, this camera sports a large 3.0″ 920k-dot LCD monitor, which provides a bright means for both live view shooting and image playback.
 The only drawback is that the rear LCD is fixed without touch input.
-Then there is an optical pentamirror viewfinder which provides a brighter and clearer view of the scene when shooting stills and also provides ideal quick-paced subject tracking.
+Then there is an optical pentamirror viewfinder, which provides a brighter and clearer view of the scene when shooting stills and provides ideal quick-paced subject tracking.

 Then the optical design also has one aspherical element to control spherical aberrations leading to higher clarity.
-There is also an Optical Image Stabilizer to minimize the appearance of camera shake resulting in sharper handheld shooting.
+There is also an Optical Image Stabilizer to minimize camera shake’s appearance, resulting in sharper handheld shooting.

 There are Basic+ and Creative Auto modes as well to simplify the process of achieving certain innovative looks.
-The Filters it employs such as Toy Camera, Fisheye, and Miniature Effect allows users to refine the scene in-camera, and include, among others.
+The Filters it employs, such as Toy Camera, Fisheye, and Miniature Effect, allow users to refine the scene in-camera and include others.
 Then the Auto White Balance features lead to accurate color rendering and adjustments for warmer tones.
-Then it also has in-built Wi-Fi with NFC which allows wireless connecting with smartphones or tablets for instant sharing of photos and movies online and also enables wireless remote control.
+It also has in-built Wi-Fi with NFC, which allows wireless connecting with smartphones or tablets for instant sharing of photos and movies online and enables wireless remote control.

 All in all, it is a versatile camera with abundant features that meet all the requirements!